solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 console.log(oldArray); // Oops, both arrays now have the string 'Hello world'.
 ```

-Objects and arrays in JavaScript are so called _reference types_.
+Objects and arrays in JavaScript are so-called _reference types_.
 We cannot make copies of them as easily as with primitive types, we simply create a **new reference** to the original data.
 If we make modifications to our "copies", we actually mutate both values.

 _So... why is this a problem?_